 Cloud-based data collection and real-time analysis improves product tracking, allocation planning and simplifies logistics.
 The quality of food is also improved through data analysis.
 Potentially contaminated foods can be tracked through the supply chain and distribution halted.
 Food safety and consumer information is enhanced with detailed information.

-Precision farming (also known as precision ag or precision farming) is using information technology and a wide array of items such as control systems, sensors, robotics, drones, GPS guidance, autonomous vehicles, variable rate technology, GPS-based soil sampling, telematics, software and automated hardware to improve the accuracy and control when it comes to growing crops and raising livestock.
+Precision farming (also known as precision ag) is using information technology and a wide array of items such as control systems, sensors, robotics, drones, GPS guidance, autonomous vehicles, variable rate technology, GPS-based soil sampling, telematics, software and automated hardware to improve the accuracy and control when it comes to growing crops and raising livestock.

 Precision agronomics is another term that refers to the combining of technology with methodology.
 Precision argronomics is providing more accurate farming techniques for planting and growing crops.